DS-100/fa23/syllabus.md

 ### DSP Accommodations

-If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes confirming your accommodations.
-Otherwise, email our [support email](mailto:data100.support@berkeley.edu).
+If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes.
+Otherwise, email our [{{page.course.comms_ta}}](mailto: {{page.course.comms_email}}).
 DSP students who receive approved assignment accommodations will have the 1-day grace period added to the approved extension to the on-time deadline.
-Please note that any extension, plus the grace period combined, cannot exceed **5 days**.
+Please note that any extension, plus the grace period combined, cannot exceed **7 days**.
 DSP students can submit assignment extension accommodation requests via the **[Extenuating Circumstances Form](https://forms.gle/GRREdhkik6bKm9bJA){:target="_blank"}**.

 You are responsible for reasonable communication with course staff.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
 Additionally, simply submitting a request does not guarantee you will receive an extension.
 Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.